OPM/ResInsight/docs/odbSupport.md

 ResInsight loads the second frame within each odb-step, and present those as the timeseries for each result.

 All the result fields in the odb-file is then available for post processing in ResInsight, but stresses and strains are converted to pressure-positive tensors as normally used in geomechanics, instead of the normal tension-positive tensors that ABAQUS stores.

+Pressure and stress are always displayed using the *Bar* unit.

 Other derived results are also calculated, and are described in [ Derived Results ]({{ site.baseurl }}/docs/derivedresults)